 Better yet, stay out of the store entirely.
 Use a grocery delivery service or ask a friend or neighbor who is planning to go to the store to pick up items for you.

 Avoid a direct hand-off.
 Ask that groceries be left outside your door.
 Use electronic payment to tip the delivery person or to send money to a friend who shops for you so you can avoid direct contact.

 Order Groceries Online

 Consider placing your online order earlier than normal, as wait times may increase.
-Many grocery delivery services mention on their websites customers might experience minor delays.
+Many grocery delivery services mention on their websites when customers might experience minor delays.

 Pay attention to the expected delivery date.
-Sometimes this date will change just before payment, so check and double-check to make sure the date works for you.
+Sometimes this date will change just before payment, so check and then double-check to make sure the date works for you.

 If delivery is not available in your area, see if your store will do curbside pick-up for orders placed online or over the phone.